 The laparoscope will be put in and the procedure will take place.

 Once the laparoscopy and any other procedures are done, the laparoscope and other

 surgical tools will be taken out.

-- A sterile bandage or dressing or adhesive strips will be applied.
+A sterile bandage, dressing, or adhesive strips will be applied.

 What happens after a laparoscopy?

 After surgery, you will be taken to the recovery room.
 Your recovery process will

 vary depending on the type of anesthesia you had.
 You will be watched closely.
 Once